Labor Doula Care

 FOR USE DURING PREGNANCY, BIRTH AND BEYOND!!!

 A 65cm or 75cm ball – Order Here

-$30.00 if you want your own or you can pick one up at the birth center shop.
+$30.00 order at the front desk if you want your own for home use and early labor.
+You can pick up at the birth center once in.
 You do not need to bring a ball to your birth, we have them available at all times.

 Benefits of Using a Birth Ball:

 • Starting at any time during pregnancy, the Birth Ball relieves lower back and pelvic pressure

 • Relieving back discomfort and pelvic floor pressure during labor the Birth Ball is soft and allows movement of the sacrum easily.

 • Allows less hand and wrist strain when on all fours taking baby off the back and swaying from side to side